Kingcom/armips/Readme.md

 ```
 .float value[,...]
+.double value[,...]
 ```

-Inserts the specified sequence of single precision floats.
+`.float` inserts the specified sequence of single precision floats and `.double` inserts double precision floats.
 Each parameter can be any expression that evaluates to an integer or a floating point number.
 If it evaluates to an integer, it will be converted to a floating point number of that value.

 ### Load a table specifying a custom encoding